-A. Non-decorative images have alternative text Pass that is compatible with assistive technology

-(or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Additional Information: 62/62 non-decorative images were analyzed and passed.
-Chapters 1 through 7 were used for this analysis.
+A. Non-decorative images have alternative text that is compatible with assistive technology (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Pass Additional Information: 8/8 non-decorative images were analyzed and passed.
+Chapter 3 was used for this analysis.
 Alternate text descriptions are provided for each image that are compatible with assistive technology.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 B. Decorative images are marked with null alternate text or contain markup that allows them to be ignored by assistive technology.
-Fail Additional Information: O/25 decorative images were analyzed and passed.
-There was alternate text descriptions provided for each image that would be compatible with assistive technology, however, no markup was provided to allow for the reader to ignore the image.
+N/A Additional Information: 0/0 decorative images were analyzed and passed.
+Chapter 3 was used for this analysis.
+There were no decorative images to analyze whether or not alternate text descriptions were provided for each image that would be compatible with assistive technology.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 C. Complex images, charts, and graphs have longer text descriptions that are compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Pass Additional Information: 77/77 complex images were analyzed and passed.
-Chapters 1 through 7 were used for this analysis.
+Pass Additional Information: 4/4 complex images were analyzed and passed.
+Chapter 3 was used for this analysis.
 Text descriptions are provided for each image that are compatible with assistive technology.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.